pslucas0212/rhel-sca-subscriptionmanager/README.md

 ![Subscription with attached subscription](/images/S12.png)

-- Back on the Red Hat customer Potal page chose the Subscriptions link.
+- Back on the Red Hat customer Portal page chose the Subscriptions link.
 In the Subscriptions page, scroll through the list and choose a subscription to review.
 In that Subscription page make sure you are on the Overview tab page.
 Here you can see the subscription quantity available and the number of subscriptions consumed.

 ![Subscriptions Overview](/images/S13.png)